TeleAI-mcp/micro-monitoring-tool-40i0/README.md

-# micro-monitoring-tool-40i0
+# Micro Monitoring Tool 40I0

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.